-Tutorial: Azure Active Directory integration with iPass SmartConnect
+Tutorial: Azure Active Directory single sign-on (SSO) integration with iPass SmartConnect

-In this tutorial, you learn how to integrate iPass SmartConnect with Azure Active Directory (Azure AD).
-Integrating iPass SmartConnect with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate iPass SmartConnect with Azure Active Directory (Azure AD).
+When you integrate iPass SmartConnect with Azure AD, you can:

-- You can control in Azure AD who has access to iPass SmartConnect.
+- Control in Azure AD who has access to iPass SmartConnect.

-- You can enable your users to be automatically signed-in to iPass SmartConnect (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to iPass SmartConnect with their Azure AD accounts.

 - iPass SmartConnect supports SP and IDP initiated SSO

 - iPass SmartConnect supports Just In Time user provisioning

 Identifier of this application is a fixed string value so only one instance can be configured in one tenant.

 To configure the integration of iPass SmartConnect into Azure AD, you need to add iPass SmartConnect from the gallery to your list of managed SaaS apps.

 - Sign in to the Azure portal using either a work or school account, or a personal Microsoft account.